 [5,6,7]

-takes an element and a list of elements that can be sorted and
+insert takes an element and a list of elements that can be sorted and

 inserts it into the last position where it’s still less than or equal to

 the next element.
-In other words, insert
+In other words, insert will start at the beginning of

 the list and then keep going until it finds an element that’s equal to